 Unconditional contributions and grants received are recorded at fair value at the date notified and as support with donor restrictions or without donor restrictions depending on the existence or nature of any donor restrictions.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
 The Foundation was awarded a federal grant subject to Uniform Guidance to facilitate vaccinations and vaccination information in minority communities in June 2021.
-The federal grant awarded was \$6,999,000 to be spent from 2021 to 2024 and is being treated as a conditional contribution.
-No eligible expenses were incurred, and no funds were received in 2021
+The federal grant awarded was \$6,999,000 to be spent from 2021 to 2024 and is being treated as a conditional contribution. \$1,049,850 was received during 2022. \$790,643 of eligible of expenses were incurred across both 2022 and 2021.
+The remaining \$259,207 is recorded as a refundable advance at December 31, 2022.

-The Foundation recognizes revenue for providing services for other organizations ranging from administration of grants and scholarships to management of funds.
+The Foundation recognizes revenue for providing services for other organizations and through contract agreements.
+Services provided range from administration of grants and scholarships and management of funds and services included in the contract agreement.
 Revenues are recorded and recognized in the period earned when the performance obligations of providing the administration and management services are met.